 According to an APA survey, 96% of mental health specialists offering teletherapy services agree that they are an effective alternative to in-person therapy sessions.Online therapy accommodates more patients and provides them with easier access to various levels of mental health services, saves time and money, and helps practitioners maintain a work-life balance.
-Specialists that haven’t tried providing online therapy yet may wonder how to start practicing telepsychology or may feel overwhelmed by the legal aspects, differences in patient management, and complex billing.
+Specialists that haven’t tried providing online therapy yet may wonder about the specifics of starting a private psychology practice or may feel overwhelmed by the legal aspects, differences in patient management, and complex billing.

 Let’s learn more about what any therapist should know before they start offering online services.